ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 ## Permissions and ownership

 The first field of information in the list above is the file type.
 A file is represented by a hyphen, `-`, and a directory is represented by the letter `d`.
+In the examples above, we have only directories and no files.
 The rest of it shows the permission groups: owner, group, and others.

 Unix uses three permission groups to manage access rights for files and directories.
 Each group of three letters represents a permission set comprising read (`r`), write (`w`), and execute (`x`) permissions.
 The initial three letters in the permission set indicate the permissions granted to the file or directory owner.
 The second set determine the access rights granted to users who belong to the group associated with the file or directory.
 The last set represents the permissions for others or everyone else.